Children's Comprehensive Bible Question Quiz

 b.
 Matthew denied everything that happened after the crucifixion.

 c.
-Thomas doubted Jesus was risen until he saw the scars in His hands.
+Thomas doubted Jesus was risen until he saw the scars on Jesus' hands.

 Thomas didn't believe Jesus had risen until he saw the scars on His hands.